What you weigh can be influenced by much more than what you eat and how much you move.

 - Fermented milk products like kefir, yogurt, cheese

-- Non-dairy fermented foods like soy sauce, sauerkraut, pickles, vinegar, certain whole grains, and legumes
+- Non-dairy fermented foods like soy sauce, sauerkraut, pickles, vinegar

 - Non-dairy, plant-based fermented products like probiotic coconut yogurt or cashew kefir